Champions League Classics: Bayern 2-3 Inter

 Article summary

-Watch a famous comeback success as-live on UEFA.tv from 17:00 CET – and get the background here.
+Watch a famous comeback success in full on UEFA.tv – and get the background here.

 Article top media content